 Microgaming – Battlestar Galactica, Avalon II – Quest for the Grail, Immortal Romance, Gold Factory

 Commonly associated with Slot machines is the Progressive Jackpot.
-These vary from the standard payouts offered by slots machines in that they are constantly rising until such a point as a player hits the jackpot at which point it drops back to its ‘seed’ value (the minimum value provided by the providing game network).
+These vary from the standard payouts offered by the best online slots machines in that they are constantly rising until such a point as a player hits the jackpot at which point it drops back to its ‘seed’ value (the minimum value provided by the providing game network).

 The jackpots are built up by player contributions.
 Each spin played on the machine a percentage of the wagered amount will be added to the Progressive Jackpot.
 This means that the longer the Progressive Jackpot goes un-won the larger it becomes.

-Unfortunately certain unscrupulous online casinos have started building in terms and conditions stating that Progressive Jackpot games will be paid out in instalments.
+Unfortunately certain unscrupulous online casinos have started building in terms and conditions stating that Progressive Jackpot slots games will be paid out in instalments.
 The intention behind this is that once the network has paid the casino for the win they can then hold onto these funds for longer (giving them a substantial free capital boost) and the player, forced to leave a substantial body of winnings in the casino, is likely to lose a significant proportion of their win back to the casino before the win is paid out.
 This is absolutely unacceptable and unethical behaviour.
 As the casino does not pay the win it is not within their rights to withhold payment of the win.
 Players should be aware of casinos that engage in this practice and avoid them.

 It should also be noted that games featuring Progressive Jackpots – once the possibility of winning the jackpot is excluded – usually result in the player playing a very expensive game compared to other non-Progressive Jackpot games.
+So unless you get extremely lucky and hit the jackpot, your bankroll is likely to disappear quicker than when you are playing non-jackpot slot games.

-The House Edge of slots games is difficult to derive unless the software provider publishes this information with the game.
+The House Edge of online slots games is difficult to derive unless the software provider publishes this information with the game.
 Generally when this happens the software provider will publish a ‘Return to Player’ or ‘RTP’ figure.
 The RTP is just the reverse of the House Edge.
 While the House Edge tells you how much you will lose of every 100 credits wagered (on average) the RTP tells you how much of your 100 credits will be returned.
 To find the House Edge subtract the RTP figure from 100.

 You’ll regularly see discussion on slots forums of Theoretical RTP (tRTP) and Real RTP (rRTP).
 This is simply the difference between the short and the long term results of the game.